 How to store

-Yes!
-To freeze bread, simply wrap the loaf tightly in foil then in a plastic bag with the air squeezed out.
-It will stay fresh for up to four months.
+To freeze, wrap the loaf tightly in foil then in a plastic bag with the air squeezed out.
+It will stay fresh for up to 4 months.
 You can thaw it on the counter when you're ready to eat.

 - Carrot Banana Bread

 - Almond Flour Pumpkin Bread